Cat Scratch Disease

 Bacillary angiomatosis.
 This is a skin disorder that causes red, elevated lesions surrounded by a scaly ring.
 It may become a more widespread disorder that involves internal organs.

 Endocarditis.
-This is an infection of the heart.
+This is a serious condition caused by an infection of the inner lining of the heart.

 Can cat scratch disease be prevented?

 You can prevent this disease by trying not to be scratched or bitten by cats or kittens.
 If scratched or bitten, wash the area right away with soap and water.
-Do not allow cats to lick wounds you may have.
+Don't allow cats to lick wounds you may have.

 When should I call my healthcare provider?